department-for-transport-public/govspeakr/README.md

 ### Conversion of output to govspeak format

-{mojspeakr} is designed to be used alongside an RMarkdown file, and cannot be called inside the RMarkdown file itself.
+{govspeakr} is designed to be used alongside an RMarkdown file, and cannot be called inside the RMarkdown file itself.
 The conversion acts on a markdown (\*.md) file only, so R markdown (\*.Rmd) should first be converted/knitted to \*.md.
 This can be achieved through setting the argument `keep_md` to true in the YAML header of the RMarkdown document.

 ```
 ---